mikehaertl/localeurls/README.md

 > **NOTE**: You need to configure all available languages.
 More specific
 > languages should come first, e.g. `en_us` before `en` above.

-# Configuration and use
+# Mode of operation

 With the above configuration in place you're all set to go.
 All URLs you create with any `createUrl()` and `createAbsoluteUrl()` method will contain the current application language code in their URL.

+If a request comes in that has no language set, nothing will happen.
+The application will use the language you defined in your `main.php`.
+If you want a redirect to the URL with your default language in this case, then configure `redirectDefault` to `true`.

-If you want to create a link for a user to switch to another language you can supply a `language` parameter:
+To switch to another language, you can create URLs with the usual methods and add a `language` parameter there:

 ```php